Wednesday, July 16, 2025

 2) James E. Pfander, Principles of Federal Jurisdiction (4th ed.
 2022) (“Pfander”)

 3) Federal Courts Blog.
-All materials can be found at Additional Course Materials, as indicated in syllabus; you should bookmark this page, because you will come back to it a lot.
+All materials can be found on the Blog at Supplemental Materials, as indicated in syllabus; you should bookmark this page, because you will come back to it a lot.

 Introduction: Federal Courts and Constitutional Structure